GeoscienceAustralia/vaws/docs/source/ch03_input.rst

     :widths: 25, 10, 10

-    debris, 'Enabled' tick box in the Debris tab, if True then debris damage will be simulated. diff_shielding, 'Differential shielding' tick box in the Options tab, if True then differential shielding effect is applied. water_ingress, 'Enabled' tick box in the Water tab, if True then damage due to water ingress will be simulated. construction_levels, 'Enabled' tick box in the Construction tab, if True then construction level will be sampled. save_heatmaps, 'Save heatmaps' tick box in the Options tab, if True then heatmap plot of each model will be saved.
+    debris, 'Enabled' tick box in the Debris tab, if True then debris damage will be simulated. differential_shielding, 'Differential shielding' tick box in the Options tab, if True then differential shielding effect is applied. water_ingress, 'Enabled' tick box in the Water tab, if True then damage due to water ingress will be simulated. construction_levels, 'Enabled' tick box in the Construction tab, if True then construction level will be sampled. save_heatmaps, 'Save heatmaps' tick box in the Options tab, if True then heatmap plot of each model will be saved.